Edward Gibbon Wakefield: Responsible government conflict

-Grey was gone and Colonel Robert Wynyard was acting as Governor.
-Wynyard opened the 1st New Zealand Parliament on 27 May 1854.
+Grey was gone and Colonel Robert Wynyard was acting as Governor when Wynyard opened the 1st New Zealand Parliament on 27 May 1854.
 Wakefield and James Fitzgerald each immediately began manoeuvering for positions of influence, with Wakefield moving a motion for Parliament to appoint its own responsible governments (Ministers of the Crown).
 Wakefield took a position supporting Wynyard, while FitzGerald took an opposite tack.
 The dispute over responsible government dragged on.
 As a compromise, on 7 June, Wynyard appointed James FitzGerald to the Executive Council.
 Wakefield was not asked to form a part of the ministry.

-By July 1854 FitzGerald was in serious conflict with Wynyard; FitzGerald's Executive Council (cabinet) resigned on 2 August 1854.
+By July 1854 FitzGerald was in serious conflict with Wynyard.
+FitzGerald's Executive Council (cabinet) resigned on 2 August 1854.
 Wakefield was summoned to form a government; he refused to do so.
 He said instead that he would advise Wynyard, so long as he acted on his advice alone.
 In effect, he sought to turn Wynyard into his own puppet.
 He did not have a majority of supporters in the house, and the assembly was paralysed.
 Wynyard prorogued parliament on 17 August, but he had to recall it again by the end of the month when he needed money to run the country.
 The new ministry, headed by Thomas Forsaith, composed mainly of Wakefield's supporters and it was soon clear that he was the de facto head of the ministry.
 However, they failed to survive an early vote of no confidence, and New Zealand's second government collapsed on 2 September 1854.
 In the remaining two weeks of the Assembly's life they managed to pass some useful legislation before they were dismissed and new elections called.

 Wakefield held two election meetings for his constituents in the Hutt Valley, which were well received.
 A third meeting was scheduled but never happened.
 On the night of 5 December 1855, Wakefield fell ill with rheumatic fever and neuralgia.
 He retired to his house in Wellington.
 He retired from the Hutt seat on 15 September 1855 and retired from all political activity, making no more public appearances.
 He lived for another seven years, but his political life was over.